nsriniva/nsriniva.github.io/_posts/2020-10-23-DSPT9-Unit1-BuildProject.md

 tags: [datasets, visualization]
 ---

-This is a post about my project  on the dataset from the [Online News Popularity project](https://archive.ics.uci.edu/ml/datasets/online+news+popularity) that collected data from articles on Mashable, published between January 7 2013 to January 7 2015.
+This is a post about my project  on the dataset from the [Online News Popularity project](https://archive.ics.uci.edu/ml/datasets/online+news+popularity) that collected data from articles published on Mashable, between January 7 2013 to January 7 2015.

 The data was the basis for research which resulted in the publication of a paper on ["A Proactive Intelligent Decision Support System for Predicting the Popularity of Online News"](https://www.researchgate.net/publication/283510525_A_Proactive_Intelligent_Decision_Support_System_for_Predicting_the_Popularity_of_Online_News)

+A part of this work has also been written up as an article on Medium - [Studying Online News Popularity](https://srini-nariangadu.medium.com/studying-online-news-popularity-8bbf2fb3f89b).

 ## The Dataset
 The dataset is contained in a **csv** file that was packaged into a **zip** file along with the associated **names** file describing the dataset.
 If the csv file were the only file in the zip package, Pandas' **read_csv** method could be used to extract the data set.